kajallochab/ShakespearAI/README.md

 ## Overview

 The project aims to develop a computational model capable of generating text in the style of William Shakespeare.
 By training an LSTM-based neural network on a dataset of Shakespearean texts, the model learns to capture the linguistic nuances and stylistic elements of Shakespeare's writing.
-The resulting model can then be used to generate new text that closely resembles the eloquent prose and poetry of the Bard.
+The resulting model can then generate new text that closely resembles the eloquent prose and poetry of the Bard.

 ## Project Workflow